asadmukhtar28/Ny-Times-Assessment-/README.md

 # Ny Time

-Ny Time is a Android project for check most popular articles .
+Ny Time is a Android project for showing most popular articles .

 ## Installation